LISTERINE/sourcerer/README.rst

     # With inline comments
-    {"functions": {'type': FunctionObj, # Each top level entry under functions is a FunctionObj 'key': 'name', # The key for its parameter dict is its name argument 'value_map': {'args': 'arg_names',  # Define what args are called in the markups schema 'kwargs': 'kwarg_pairs',
+    {"functions": {'type': FunctionObj, # Each top level entry under functions is a FunctionObj 'key': 'name', # The functions key (func1) is the value to the name argument for FunctionObj 'value_map': {'args': 'arg_names',  # Define what args are called in the markups schema 'kwargs': 'kwarg_pairs',
                                  'varargs': 'varargs',